 King viewed the boycott as a nonviolent protest against unjust laws.
 Years later he wrote in his autobiography, “…What we were really doing was withdrawing our cooperation from an evil system.”
 Of course, many of the white people in Montgomery, including city and state government officials, did not see it that way.
 They tried everything imaginable to end the boycott and resist changing segregation laws.
 As King would explain later, “… no one gives up his privileges without strong resistance.”

 Much of the anger of the city’s white leaders was directed at King himself.
 He was arrested for driving 30 miles per hour in a 25-mile-per-hour zone, the first of 30 times he was arrested during the fight for equality.
 He received up to 40 threatening phone calls per day.
-One such caller said, “Listen, nigger, we’ve taken all we want from you; before next week you’ll be sorry you ever came to Montgomery.”
+One such caller said, “Listen, n—-r, we’ve taken all we want from you; before next week you’ll be sorry you ever came to Montgomery.”
 A few nights later, his house was bombed.
 His wife and first born daughter were in the house at the time, but both survived.
 Hundreds of black individuals began to form an angry mob outside his house.
 King kept his composure and addressed the crowd with the following words:

 We believe in law and order.
 Don’t get panicky….
 Don’t get your weapons….
 We are not advocating violence.
 We want to love our enemies.
 I want you to love our enemies.
 Be good to them.
 Love them and let them know you love them….
 What we are doing is just.